jksprattler/jennas-runbooks/AWS/aws-tf-hybrid-dns.md

 10.10.10.31
 ```
 From the AWS console, navigate to the Route 53 service in the us-east-1 region and validate the A record hosted in your private Route 53 zone is using the same IP addresses that your dns server in us-east-2 just resolved to.
 8. Navigate to the EC2 instances in us-east-2 and select `micros4l-onpremapp` and initiate a connection to it via Session Manager.
 Enter `sudo -i` and with your editor of choice, vi or nano into the `/etc/sysconfig/network-scripts/ifcfg-eth0` file.
-Scroll to the end of the file and paste the following contents replacing the `THE_PRIVATE_IP_OF_ONPREM_DNS_A/B` values with the actual private IP addresses of the onprem DNS servers which were given in the outputs of your terraform apply for us-east-2 implementation in step 3.):
+Scroll to the end of the file and paste the following contents replacing the `THE_PRIVATE_IP_OF_ONPREM_DNS_A/B` values with the actual private IP addresses of the onprem DNS servers which were given in the outputs of your terraform apply for the us-east-2 implementation in step 3.):
 ```scss
 DNS1=THE_PRIVATE_IP_OF_ONPREM_DNS_A
 DNS2=THE_PRIVATE_IP_OF_ONPREM_DNS_B